babab/projectpad/README.md

 # Projectpad

-Projectpad is a simple shell script for managing paths to (software) projects.
+Projectpad is a shell utility for managing paths to project/git directories.

 ## Requirements

+- a \*nix bourne (compatible) shell (e.g. sh, ksh, zsh, bash)
 - cdialog (installed on most \*nix systems as `dialog`) http://freecode.com/projects/cdialog

 ## Installing

-Make sure projectpad has execution rights.

-    $ chmod +x projectpad

-Place it somewhere in your `PATH`.

-    $ cp projecpad ~/bin/

-I prefer to place 'foreign' shell scripts in my `$HOME/bin`, another good location could be `/usr/local/bin/` if `$HOME/bin` is not in your `$PATH`.

-    $ sudo cp projectpad /usr/local/bin/
+Run 'make install' as root:

+    # make install

 ## Using Projectpad

+Usage:

-    USAGE: projectpad <command>
+    usage: projectpad <command>

-    Set aliases to quickly change to project path, like so:

-        alias gotoproject='cd `projectpad get`'
-        alias setproject='projectpad set && cd `projectpad get`'

     Commands:
        help    Show this help:
        edit    Edit project file with $EDITOR
        get     Get current project path
+       name    Get current project name
        set     Set current project
+       update  Recursively scan PWD for git directories and append any found directories to the project file, immediately editing it afterwards
+       gitto   Register all projects with gitto

+To quickly start using projectpad for your git repositories, cd to your parent folder (e.g. `~/git`) and create a project listing:

+    $ projectpad update

+Then set a project (using a dialog window):

+    $ projectpad set

+Now, whenever you want to change to the project you have 'set', you can
+run:

+    $ cd `projectpad get`

+To quickly change to the project directory (after setting it), it is advised to set the following aliases and use these instead of the get and set commands directly:

+    alias gotoproject='cd `projectpad get`'
+    alias setproject='projectpad set && cd `projectpad get`'

 ## License